ann415/Netflix-Movies-and-TV-Shows-Analysis/Data Exploration.md

 | Youssef Chahine              | 12        |
 | Steven Spielberg             | 11        |

+**Insight:** **Rajiv Chilaka** tops the list, directing 19 titles, mostly children's animated shows like *Chhota Bheem*, which are split into multiple entries in the dataset.
+This significantly contributes to his high count.

 ---

 ###  Top 20 Countries Producing Netflix Content